ajitJJadhav/go-vs-rust/rust/benchmarks/sum_of_squares/README.md

 # Sum of Squares

-After installing the required packages, follow below steps for running the program.
+After installing the required packages, follow below steps for running the benchmark.

 ```
 cargo build